Data protection in Sweden: overview

 The special risks that exist with processing of the personal data.

 How sensitive the processed personal data is.

 The Data Inspection Board has issued non-binding guidelines concerning the security required in the PDA as well as practical advice on designing secure IT-systems to honour data privacy (that is, privacy by design guidelines).

 The Data Inspection Board strictly enforces security matters and can, to a reasonable extent, provide advice on security matters to a data controller.
-The Data Inspection Board can also decide on measures a data controller must implement to satisfy the Data Inspection Board's security requirements.
+The Data Inspection Board can also decide on measures for a data controller to implement to satisfy the Data Inspection Board's security requirements.
 If the data controller fails to comply with such security measures, the Data Inspection Board can prescribe a default fine.

 There is generally no obligation under the PDA requiring data controllers to notify security breaches to the Data Inspection Board or to the data subject.
 However, there is one exception: if a data protection officer (DPO) has been appointed and identifies a breach of the PDA, the DPO must raise the breach with the data controller.
 If the data controller does not rectify the breach as soon as practicable upon being notified, the DPO must then notify the breach to the Data Inspection Board.